Cybersecurity-Ethical-Hacker/xssuccessor/README.md

 - **🌐 Custom Headers**: Allows the addition of custom HTTP headers to mimic specific client behaviors or bypass certain security measures.
 - **🛠️ Custom Payloads**: Utilize custom payload files to tailor scans to specific testing requirements.
 - **🖥️ Advanced Bypass Techniques**: It simulates real browser requests with custom advanced payloads, effectively bypassing cloud-based WAFs and protections.
+- **🔔 Telegram Live Vulnerability Notifications**: Receive real-time alerts on Telegram whenever new vulnerabilities are detected.
 - **📝 Flexible Output**: Outputs results in JSON or plain text format, suitable for integration into CI/CD pipelines or manual review.
 - **🔧 Configurable Parameters**: Adjust concurrency (workers), timeouts, and alert waiting times to optimize scans for different environments.
 - **📂 Organized Scans**: Automatically organizes scan results into structured directories based on domains or URL lists.